 Difficult or laboured breathing is called dyspnoea.
 It can manifest in different ways and be of varying severity, but it is potentially life-threatening and can cause great suffering to your dog.
 If your dog is having difficulty breathing, go to a vet immediately.

-What do you do if your dog is struggling to breathe?
+What to do if your dog is struggling to breathe?

 • Contact a vet immediately